abhafez/my-reads-app/README.md

 # MyReads Project

-The starter template for the final assessment project for Udacity's React Fundamentals course. this is the seventh project in udacity Nanodegree Program
+This project is the 7th project in the Nanodegree program which tests react knowledge.

 ## TL;DR